-4. Install the front wheels and tighten to 40 ft-lb (steel wheels) or 80 ft-lb (aluminum wheels) using a criss-cross pattern.
-5. Lower the ATV and place the handlebar and caps into position on the steering post; then position the LCD gauge on top of the caps and secure with the four cap screws.
+4. Install the front wheels using a crisscross pattern, tighten the wheel nuts in 20 ft-lb increments to a final torque of 40 ft-lb (steel wheel), 60 ft-lb (aluminum wheel w/black nuts), or 80 ft-lb (aluminum wheel w/chrome nuts).
+5. Lower the ATV and place the handlebar and caps into position on the steering post; then position the bracket on top of the caps and secure with the four cap screws.
 Tighten securely.
 6. Install the storage compartment box; then attach the storage compartment cover assembly by engaging the tabs into the slots and sliding rearward.
 Lock the storage compartment lid to hold the assembly in place.
 7. Place the instrument pod into position; then secure with two reinstallable rivets and the ignition switch retaining ring.